 1 Castle Hill

 You can’t miss Castle Hill, the huge pink hill towering in the centre of Townsville.
-This striking granite monolith is the backdrop for many Townsville activities, and it is one of the top things to do in Townsville.
+This striking granite monolith is the backdrop for many activities and is one of the top things to do in Townsville.

 The popular Castle Hill walking tracks have fantastic views over Townsville, so it’s no surprise that 2500 locals visit these trails daily.
-But it’s also the perfect spot for tourists to orientate themselves to the city.
-The hill is just a few metres short of a mountain, so you can expect the views to keep improving as you get higher and higher.
+But it’s also the perfect spot for tourists to orient themselves to the city.
+At 286 meters above sea level, the hill is just a few metres short of being declared a mountain, so you can expect the views to keep improving as you get higher and higher.

 The steep walk or cycle to the summit is well worth the effort for the sublime 360-degree views, but you can drive most of the way if you want to avoid the climb.
 Just watch out for local runners enduring the steep roads on foot!